Phone: (716) 652-7608

 If you have any questions concerning the history of the Town of Marilla or its hamlets: Williston, Porterville, Puckerville, or Iron Bridge, please contact Hubert Kutter, Town Historian.
 Inquiries concerning the genealogy of former residents of Marilla are always welcome.

 General Membership Meetings are held in the Community Center at 7pm, on the 4th Monday of the Month.
 New members are always welcome.
 Membership dues are $10.00 per year ($7.00 per year for seniors 65 and over).
 Trustees Meetings are held as needed (as called upon by the President).

-The museum is open on the 3rd Sunday of each month from 2pm to 4pm (except in July, August, and December).
-The museum is also frequently open during special town celebrations such as parades and “Christmas in Marilla.”
+The display is open on the 3rd Sunday of each month from 2pm to 4pm (except in July, August, and December).
+The display is also frequently open during special town celebrations such as parades and “Christmas in Marilla.”

 Phone: (716) 652-7608

 Marilla Historical Society

 Marilla Community Center